WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

         -   On the one hand, smaller files are easier to read.
         -   On the other, **smaller files often prevent you from seeing the duplication** thus making it hard to create good abstractions.
     -   My advice would be to pick what works best for you and stick to it.
         -   I'm unsure if being dogmatic about file size is a good strategy to have.
-Life and programing is almost never "black and white".
+Life and programming is almost never "black and white".

 ### Consistent whitespace